-The Wellcome Trust-funded GW4 Clinical Academic Training Programme invites expressions of interest in joining the PhD Primary Supervisor pool to supervise PhD training for a Clinical Academic Training (CAT) Fellow appointed to the scheme.
+The Wellcome Trust-funded GW4 Clinical Academic Training Programme invites expressions of interest in joining the PhD Senior Supervisor pool to supervise PhD training for a Clinical Academic Training (CAT) Fellow appointed to the scheme.

 All supervisors should: